dduwill/Product-Review/README.md

 review <-sapply(data, function(x) x[[5]])
 ```

 ### Pre-processing

 Before fitting a topic model, we need to tokenize the text, and remove all the punctuations and spaces.
-In particular, we use the english stop words from the "SMART" and several customized stop words.
+In particular, we use the english stop words from the "SMART" and several customized stop words, like just, get, will, can, etc. These customized stop words are based on dfm analysis, which is not showing here.
+Then I also formated my review data into the format required by the lda package.

 ```r
 #Cleaning corpus